Hi, I'm Remsey. In this module you'll see how Generics make your code safer, cleaner, and easier to reuse.

 }

-Test your understanding of Generics with these exercises!
+Test your understanding of Generics with these exercises.

-Task: Create a generic Stack<T> class
+Task: Build a generic Stack<T> class

-with methods push(T item), pop(), and isEmpty().
-Use an
+with the methods push(T item), pop(), and isEmpty().
+Use an internal ArrayList.

 public class Stack<T> {